GRADUM

 • PPC enforces with ¥100M fines and breach notifications

-• Data subject rights include access, correction, deletion within 30 days
+• Data subject rights include access, correction, deletion without delay

 Food Safety